Distance learning may put snow days on thin ice

 “Snow days are often surprise events for which teachers may not be able to prepare in advance,” Loft said.
 “If teachers have to care for their own children whose schools may have closed, as well, they will not be able to fully focus on delivering synchronous instruction.”

-During the coronavirus pandemic, when schools are already set up for distance learning, the case for observing snow days may be a losing argument, especially at schools where both teachers and students are already working remotely.
+During the pandemic, when schools are already set up for distance learning, the case for observing snow days may be a losing argument, especially at schools where both teachers and students are already working remotely.

 Those who advocate for distance learning as replacement for snow days, regardless of circumstances, say it’s a preferred option to extending school into the summer, when some schools lack air conditioning and enthusiasm for learning may wane, Education Week reported.